jakobcornell/grade-calculator/README.md

 Assignments in categories with weightings enabled will only count if their possible point values are nonzero.
 Similarly, a category will only count if it has at least one scoring assignment, and (if weighting is disabled for the category) if at least one assignment has a nonzero possible point value.
 Also, a score will only be reported for a course if it has at least one scorable category.
 Weightings for assignments and categories are renormalized to exclude unscorable items when scores are calculated.

+Apart from being nonnegative, there are no restrictions on weights for assignments and categories.
+For instance, users may elect to use percentage values like `75` and `40` or fractional values like `0.75` and `0.4`, or another system entirely.
+All that matters is the relative sizes of weights within a category or course.

 ## Usage

 Assuming a course file `data.json` exists and Python 3.4 or later is installed, place the source files in a common directory and run the program as follows: